pimoroni/weatherhat-python/README.md

 ./install.sh --unstable
 ```

-## Install stable library using PyPi (no examples or pre-requisites)
+## Install stable library using PyPi

 * Just run `pip3 install weatherhat`

-In some cases you may need to use `sudo` or install pip with: `sudo apt install python3-pip`
+In some cases you may need to use `sudo` or install pip with: `sudo apt install python3-pip`.

+Note that in recent versions of Raspberry Pi OS, Python packages must be installed into a [virtual environment](https://www.raspberrypi.com/documentation/computers/os.html#install-python-libraries-using-pip).

+You will also need to manually install pre-requisites and download the examples.

+### Pre-requisites

 You must enable: